We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 What are Claw Prongs?

 Claw prongs have pointed ends that reach over the diamond’s girdle and grasp its crown.
-They’re wide and rounded at one end and narrow as it approaches the tip, mimicking a talon.
+They’re wide at one end and narrow as it approaches the tip, mimicking a talon.

 Check out this example of an exceptional claw prong setting from the vendor where I bought my wife’s engagement ring.

-It’s an elongated type of prong setting that often extends farther onto the diamond than other types.
+It’s elongated and often extends farther onto the diamond than other types.

 In terms of style, claw prongs fall into the minimalist category.
 While some versions of prong settings feature six or eight surrounding the diamond, most claw settings include four prongs.